-Our simulants, kits, and projects are designed from the ground up to help teachers promote STEM education in their classrooms, because a well-informed and enthusiastic public base of support is the most important element on the Journey to Mars.
+Our simulants, kits, and programs are designed from the ground up to help teachers promote STEAM education in their classrooms, because a well-informed and enthusiastic public base of support is the most important element on the Journey to Mars.

 NASA SPINOFF 2018

 The Martian Garden is featured in the 2018 issue of NASA Spinoff Magazine, an annual NASA publication highlighting NASA technology in the private sector!
 The Martian Garden supplies Mojave Mars Simulant, originally developed by NASA and JPL

 scientists working on the Mars Phoenix Mission.

 EDUCATOR DISCOUNT PROGRAM

 At The Martian Garden, we believe that the single most important element in the Journey to Mars is the support of the public.
 Without an informed and enthusiastic public base of support, humanity may never reach Mars.